The best VPN service in 2024

 Subscribe if:

-✔️ Netflix access is a priority.
-As my #1 rated VPN for Netflix, NordVPN unblocks more locations than any other provider I've tested.
+Netflix access is a priority.
+As the best VPN for Netflix, NordVPN unblocks more locations than any other provider.

 Avoid if:

-❌ You like simple apps.
-Compared to the likes of ExpressVPN, Nord's map interface can be quite busy.
+❌ You like simpler apps.
+Compared to the likes of ExpressVPN, Nord's map interface is quite busy.

 ❌ You torrent often.
-Only some of Nord's servers are configured for P2P, and due to this I've found it can be somewhat slow to download torrented files.
+Only some of Nord's servers are configured for P2P, and due to this I've found it can be somewhat slow to download torrents.

 Bottom line: ⭐⭐⭐⭐½

-NordVPN is undoubtedly the biggest name in the VPN industry, and in my full NordVPN review I found that it has absolutely earned that reputation – it's quite simply the very best VPN you can buy.
+NordVPN is undoubtedly the biggest name in the VPN industry, and in my full NordVPN review I found that it has absolutely earned that reputation.
+Compared to its biggest rivals, it has a stronger history of privacy than Surfshark, and it offer more for less when compared to ExpressVPN.

-Of course, I wish these were included in the base plan, but seeing as Nord starts at such a reasonable price, it's nice to be able to configure what you pay for rather than paying over the odds and never using half the features available
+Of course, it would be nice if this was included in the base plan, but seeing as Nord starts at such a reasonable price, it's nice to be able to configure what you pay for rather than paying over the odds and never using half the features available

 Swipe to scroll horizontally